-Year 7 Mathematics is taught in form groups until October half term and then in broadly-banded groups based on ability with differentiation within the group.
+Year 7 Mathematics is taught in broadly-banded groups based on ability with differentiation within the group.
 In Year 8 the classes are set by ability.
 There are two lessons a week in Year 7 and three lessons a week in Year 8.
 The subject content will meet the requirements of the National Curriculum and is based on the Key Stage 3 National Strategy Framework for teaching Mathematics.